onepixeldev/spacebot-game-fyp/README.md

 # spacebot-game-fyp
 Final year project for degree in software engineering.
-The game is about teaching basic concept of programming.
+The game is about teaching or introducing basic concept of programming.
+It is a puzzle based game